Benny1923/pixiv-bookmark-downloader/README.md

 >**This tool now only can get your public bookmark.**

+>Now you can use `-c` or `--config` to skip every run need the username and password
+>example: node main.js -c config.json

 What this tool can do?
 - [x] Get all public bookmark
 - [ ] Download the image from bookmark(`result.json`) (Not done yet.)